Syncano/syncano-testing-examples/part-2/README.md

 npm test -t tests/testInstances.js
 ```

 That's it for the second part of "Testing React apps with Nightwatch" series.
-In
-the next part I'll talk about xpath selectors and continuous integration setup.
+Be sure to follow us for more parts to come!

 If you have any questions or just want to say hi, drop me a line at support@syncano.com